mmmaaatttttt/mcp-live-events/README.md

    of the `.env.example` file, or it can be placed in an "env" section of this server's configuration in your MCP client.

+   Note that on the Ticketmaster developer portal, the API key is named "Consumer Key."

 ### Running the server

 ```sh